 Buying and Financing Property in Italy

-There is an also an ongoing annual local property tax, approximately 0.4% - 0.7% of the official value of the property.
-Gains from the sale of real property held for more than five years are not taxable in Italy - but may be subjecto capital gains tax in your country of residence (e.g. Australia).
+There is an also an ongoing annual local property tax, approximately 0.4% - 0.76% of the official value of the property.
+Gains from the sale of real property held for more than five years are not taxable in Italy - but may be subject to capital gains tax in your country of residence (e.g. Australia and US).
 Gains from the sale of property held for less than five years are taxed as income.
 Capital gains are calculated as selling price less acquisition costs and related expenses.
 Generally speaking property inheritances by spouses and direct descendants or ascendants of the owners of Italian property are subject to inheritance tax at a rate of 4% on the amount exceeding €1,000,000 per beneficiary.

 The taxation system is extremely complex and it is essential to obtain professional advice prior to making any purchase and it will often be necessary to ensure that you do not, by accident, become an Italian tax resident.
 If required, we can provide a referral to an experienced, English speaking, Italian tax advisor.

 There are two main legal issues to consider, purchase/transfer and inheritance.
 When entering into a purchase you may think you recognise terms from your previous house-buying process.
 However, they may have completely different meanings, or not apply at all in Italy – so it's best to "start afresh".
 We recommend that you engage your own lawyer or solicitor who is versed in Italian property law.
 This could be an "avvocato" based in Italy acting on your behalf, or a lawyer from your home country.
 In Italy the Notaio handles the property transaction and legal requirements, acting essentially for both the buyer and seller.
 However, you should protect your own interests and the selection of an appropriate Notaio, particularly for Australians, can be very important.